jacobkap/crimebythenumbers/docs/geocoding.md

 #> 6  7/29/2019       7/28/2020 N/A for this license type                BOTH
 ```

 So the column with the address is called *Premise Address*.
-Since it's easier to deal with columns that don't have spacing in the name, we will using `gsub()` to remove spacing from the column names.
+Since it's easier to deal with columns that don't have spacing in the name, we will be using `gsub()` to remove spacing from the column names.
 Each address also ends with "County:" followed by that address's county, which in this case is always San Francisco.
 That isn't normal in an address so it may affect our geocode.
 We need to `gsub()` that column to remove that part of the address.

 ```r